peholmst-sandbox/walking-vaadin-skeleton/README.md

   intend to write your UI in React, the generated skeleton should contain one in React.
   - Should it be possible to customize the generated skeleton to use either a Flow or a React layout?
   - If so, should there still be a Flow view with a React layout, and a React view with a Flow layout?
-- The native image build could be removed and moved to a meat-on-the-bones-guide that also explains the exceptions and pitfalls you may encounter when doing a native build of a Spring app.
 - Can we get rid of the code formatter Maven plugin?
 - Can we get rid of the Maven wrapper?
 - What should the generated `.gitignore` file look like?